Digital Video Articles, Tutorials, Guides & Q & A

 Have a Secure Home Network

-To minimize the chances of a virus or malware attack on your smart TV, it pays to secure your home network.
+It pays to secure your home network to minimize the chances of a virus or malware attack on your smart TV.

-This would include installing a hardware firewall and getting a router with built-in antivirus.
+This would include installing a hardware firewall and getting a router with built-in antivirus protection.

 Regularly Update Your Smart TV Firmware

-If your smart TV has outdated firnware, then the risk of malware or virus infection is higher.
+If your smart TV has outdated firmware, the risk of malware or virus infection is higher.

-Malware and virus writers will have the time to study the code and rewrite.
+Malware and virus writers will have time to study and rewrite the code.

 A firmware update will keep such threats at bay.
 Firmware updates, apart from updating apps, come with security patches, too.